Narcissism

 Narcissism is a self-centered personality style characterized as having an excessive preoccupation with oneself and one's own needs, often at the expense of others.
+Named after the Greek mythological figure Narcissus who fell in love with his own reflection, narcissism has evolved into a psychological concept studied extensively since the early 20th century, and it has been deemed highly relevant in various societal domains.

 Narcissism exists on a continuum that ranges from normal to abnormal personality expression.
-While there exists normal, healthy levels of narcissism in humans, there are also more extreme levels of narcissism, being seen particularly in people who are self-absorbed, or people who have a pathological mental illness like narcissistic personality disorder.

-It is one of the traits featured in the dark triad, along with Machiavellianism and subclinical psychopathy.
+While many psychologists believe that a moderate degree of narcissism is normal and healthy in humans, there are also more extreme forms, observable particularly in people who have a personality condition like narcissistic personality disorder (NPD), where one's narcissistic qualities become pathological, leading to functional impairment and psychosocial disability.
+It has also been discussed in dark triad studies, along with subclinical psychopathy and Machiavellianism.

-History of thought
+Historical background

-The term "narcissism" comes from the Roman poet Ovid's Metamorphoses, written in the year 8 AD.
+The term narcissism is derived from Narcissus, a character in Greek mythology best known from the telling in Roman poet Ovid's Metamorphoses, written in 8 CE.
 Book III of the poem tells the mythical story of a handsome young man, Narcissus, who spurns the advances of many potential lovers.
 When Narcissus rejects the nymph Echo, who was cursed to only echo the sounds that others made, the gods punish Narcissus by making him fall in love with his own reflection in a pool of water.
 When Narcissus discovers that the object of his love cannot love him back, he slowly pines away and dies.

 The concept of excessive selfishness has been recognized throughout history.
 In ancient Greece, the concept was understood as hubris.